IrisDB/Delayed_migration_timing_white_stork/README.md

 # The price of being late: short- and long-term consequences of a delayed migration timing

-This repository contains the code that was used for
+This repository contains the code that was used for "The price of being late: short- and long-term consequences of a delayed migration timing" by Iris D. Bontekoe, Roland Hilgartner, Wolfgang Fiedler, Andrea Flack

 ## Contents